Pomona-ITS/HPC-Tech-Tutorials/applications/RStudio/README.md

 [R in Insurance](https://rininsurance17.sciencesconf.org)

 Majority of the conferences share the presentations in the form of slides or even videos for free.

+There also numerous video channels with step by step walkthroughs:

+https://www.youtube.com/watch?v=lVKMsaWju8w - Intro to R and RStudio from ["How to R"}(https://www.youtube.com/channel/UCAeWj0GhZ94wuvOIYu1XVrg)